MicrosoftDocs/windows-dev-docs/hub/apps/design/accessibility/accessibility-testing.md

 title: Accessibility testing
 label: Accessibility testing
 template: detail.hbs
-ms.date: 05/16/2022
+ms.date: 05/17/2022
 ms.topic: article
 keywords: windows 10, uwp
 ms.localizationpriority: medium
 ---

 # Accessibility testing

 Testing procedures to follow to ensure that your Windows app is accessible.

 ## Run accessibility testing tools

-The Windows Software Development Kit (SDK) includes several accessibility testing tools such as [**AccScope**](/windows/desktop/WinAuto/accscope), [**Inspect**](/windows/desktop/WinAuto/inspect-objects) and [**UI Accessibility Checker**](/windows/desktop/WinAuto/ui-accessibility-checker).
+The Windows Software Development Kit (SDK) includes several accessibility testing tools such as [AccScope](/windows/desktop/WinAuto/accscope), [Inspect](/windows/desktop/WinAuto/inspect-objects) and [UI Accessibility Checker](/windows/desktop/WinAuto/ui-accessibility-checker).
 These tools can help you verify the accessibility of your app.
 Be sure to verify all app scenarios and UI elements.

 You can launch the accessibility testing tools either from a Microsoft Visual Studio command prompt or from the Windows SDK tools folder (the bin subdirectory of where the Windows SDK is installed on your development machine).

 > [!VIDEO https://www.youtube.com/embed/ce0hKQfY9B8]

-### **AccScope**
+### AccScope

-The [**AccScope**](/windows/desktop/WinAuto/accscope) tool enables developers and testers to evaluate the accessibility of their app during the app's development and design, potentially in earlier prototype phases, rather than in the late testing phases of an app's development cycle.
+The [AccScope](/windows/desktop/WinAuto/accscope) tool enables developers and testers to evaluate the accessibility of their app during the app's development and design, potentially in earlier prototype phases, rather than in the late testing phases of an app's development cycle.
 It's particularly intended for testing Narrator accessibility scenarios with your app.

-### **Inspect**
+### Inspect

-[**Inspect**](/windows/desktop/WinAuto/inspect-objects) enables you to select any UI element and view its accessibility data.
+[Inspect](/windows/desktop/WinAuto/inspect-objects) enables you to select any UI element and view its accessibility data.
 You can view Microsoft UI Automation properties and control patterns and test the navigational structure of the automation elements in the UI Automation tree.
 Use **Inspect** as you develop the UI to verify how accessibility attributes are exposed in UI Automation.
 In some cases the attributes come from the UI Automation support that is already implemented for default XAML controls.
-In other cases the attributes come from specific values that you have set in your XAML markup, as [**AutomationProperties**](/uwp/api/windows.ui.xaml.automation.automationproperties) attached properties.
+In other cases the attributes come from specific values that you have set in your XAML markup, as [AutomationProperties](/uwp/api/windows.ui.xaml.automation.automationproperties) attached properties.

-The following image shows the [**Inspect**](/windows/desktop/WinAuto/inspect-objects) tool querying the UI Automation properties of the **Edit** menu element in Notepad.
+The following image shows the [Inspect](/windows/desktop/WinAuto/inspect-objects) tool querying the UI Automation properties of the **Edit** menu element in Notepad.

 ![Screen shot of the Inspect tool.](./images/inspect.png)